Notre-Solutions/Inship-Website/src/pages/index.md

           package to a full Accounts Payable solution system that can be tailored to meet the needs of most medium and large business.
       - title: The Problem
-        subtitle: moving for paper based to digital
+        subtitle: Moving from Paper to Digital
         photo: photo-2
         description: >-
           Accounts Payable is a very manual and expensive process.
 Processing